-Sampling Frequency Justification: Sampling and Reporting Frequency will be quarterly.
-Discharge monitoring data submitted by the permittee shows that operations at the facility have been consistent and have low variability.
-This frequency is suitable for the facility type and protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C
+Sampling Frequency Justification: Sampling and Reporting Frequency was reduced from once per month to once per quarter.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH, E. coli, and TRC in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.